RSZ-Nld/Freq-Counter-Led/Readme.md

+Made a pcb for
-Frequency Couter 16F628A with Led MAX7219
+Frequency Counter 16F628A with Led MAX7219, hex file is from
 ### Photos
 ### "Front"
 ![Photo 010]( https://github.com/RSZ-Nld/Freq-Counter-Led/blob/main/Front.JPG)